ericmidt/ericmidt/README.md

 ### About me
 🔭 I'm currently diving deep into Data Engineering (Python, SQL, AWS, Apache Spark, Kafka, Airflow and Hadoop).

-🧑‍💼 I have working experience as a Back-End Developer and Team Leader.
+🧑‍💼 I have work experience as a Back-End Developer and as a Team Leader.

 🎓 I've got a Bachelor's Degree in Electronic Engineering from UTFPR.